Sythak/deepdraw/README.md

 ## 💻 Encoding dataset from bitmap to tfrecords

-For our CNN model, we will use the data in **.npy type** from QuickDraw dataset.
-This will alow us to use bitmap format for our image.
-One categorie (cats for exemple) contain **100 000 different draws** .
+For our CNN model, we use the data in **.npy type** from QuickDraw dataset.
+This allow us to use bitmap format for our images.
+One categorie (cats for exemple) contain **100 000 differents draws** .

 The real challenge is to load and run the model for at least **100 categories**, corresponding to **10 000 000 draws** !!! 🙊

 Thats' why we need to convert the data in an object tensorflow.
-With it, we can split the data into packs of draws and make the model.
-Then, we avoid the expecteds problemes from RAM memory.
+With it, we can split the data into many packs of 32 draws and make the model easily and faster.
+Then, we can avoid the expected problemes from RAM memory.

 <br>